 Larger mistakes resulted in more severe punishment, including execution.
 One particularly grisly punishment, decimation, meant 10% of your unit was simply, somewhat arbitrarily killed.
 Most infamously, general Marcus Licinius Crassus ordered 500 soldiers decimated for cowardice in the Gladiator Wars.
 Every group of 10 drew lots, and the unlucky soul who got the short straw was bludgeoned by their nine close comrades.

 Roman legionaries armed themselves to the teeth with heavy battle equipment.
 Every soldier wore iron armor and a metal (usually iron or bronze) helmet over a wool tunic.
 Their scutum shields added the most weight, but they provided both protection and an iron knob for bashing the enemy.

-The pilum - a large spear designed to be tossed before the start of close combat- was the Roman soldiers' primary weapon.
+The pilum - a large spear designed to be tossed before the start of close combat - was the Roman soldiers' first weapon.
+It was made of a soft metal that bent on impact, so it couldn't be reused by the Romans' opponents.
 If forced into a tight situation, their gladius swords proved excellent stabbing weapons.
 Legionaries almost never carried ranged weapons - those were used primarily by specialized auxiliaries.